 A failure in product safety control or in the quality assurance of the supply chain could result in financial losses, the loss of reputation and customer trust, or, in the worst case, a health hazard to customers.

 Good store sites are a key competitive factor for business growth and profitability.
 The acquisition of store sites can be delayed by town planning and permit procedures and the availability and pricing of sites.
 Considerable amounts of capital or lease liabilities are tied up in properties for years.
 As a result of urbanisation, changes in the market situation, growing significance of e-commerce, or a chain concept proving inefficient, there is a risk that a store site or a property becomes unprofitable, and operations are discontinued while long-term liabilities remain.

 Responsible operating practices and reputation management

 Various aspects of corporate responsibility, such as ensuring responsibility in the purchasing chain of products, fair and equal treatment of employees, the prevention of corruption, and environmental protection, are increasingly important to customers.
-Any failures in corporate responsibility would result in negative publicity for Kesko and could cause operational and financial damage.
-Challenges in Kesko’s corporate responsibility work include communicating responsibility principles to suppliers, retailers and customers, and ensuring responsibility in the product supply chain.
+Any failures in corporate responsibility could result in negative publicity for Kesko and cause operational and financial damage.
+Challenges in Kesko’s corporate responsibility work include communicating responsibility principles to customers and ensuring responsibility in the purchasing chain of products.

 Risks of damage

 Accidents, natural phenomena and epidemics can cause significant damage to people, property or business.
-In addition, risks of damage may cause business interruptions that cannot be prevented.
+In addition, risks of damage may cause business disruptions that cannot be prevented.